-Students may alter their schedules by adding or dropping courses during the one-week "add/drop" period at the beginning of the fall and spring semesters and the first three days of summer sessions.
-Students who officially drop during this timeframe receive a 100% refund of the tuition and technology fees for that course.
+Students may alter their schedules by adding or dropping courses during the Drop/Add period at the beginning of the fall and spring semesters and the summer term (please refer to the Academic Calendar for dates).
+Students who officially drop during this timeframe receive a refund of the tuition and technology fees for that course (please see our website for refund policy details).
 Please note that any course that meets for less than the traditional semester length, i.e. 15 weeks, has a pro-rated drop/add period.
 There is no refund for non-attendance.